ttezel/snake/readme.md

-#A collection of AI algorithms written in JS
+#A collection of AI algorithms

 ##`Snake`